mattsakiyama/mattsakiyama.github.io/index.md

 title: Home
 is_home: True
 ---
-## Hi there! 😁
+## Hi there!
-I'm a senior at the Nueva School in San Mateo, CA. I love word puzzles, dogs, and pickup basketball.
-I'm of proud Korean and Japanese mixed heritage.
-I'm a patient listener with a good sense of humor.
-My pronouns are he/him.

-I am a violinist, a researcher, a runner, a podcaster, a dogwalker, an inventor, a tutor, a cook, an avid reader, a cuber, a juggler, and Mandarin student.
+I'm a first-year at Harvard University.
+I live in Straus Hall, and plan to concentrate in Computer Science.
+I go by the pronouns he/him/his.

 ![alt text](img/violin_tie.jpg)